Molecular mechanism of telomere maintenanceGroup Leader Page

 Linear eukaryotic chromosomes are capped with telomeres, which protect chromosomes against degradation and inter-chromosomal fusion and thus are essential for maintaining genome integrity.
 Due to the end-replication problem inherent to linear chromosomes, telomeres are progressively shortened over multiple cell divisions.
 Critically short telomeres result in proliferative senescence and cell death.
 Telomere dysfunction is strongly linked to cancers and premature aging diseases such as dyskeratosis congenita, aplastic anemia, and pulmonary fibrosis.
 We determined the cryo-EM structure of human telomerase, a large ribonucleoprotein (RNP) complex that maintains telomeres by synthesizing the 3’ telomeric repeats at chromosome ends.

-This PhD project will focus on biochemical, structural and functional analyses of large protein-nucleic acid complexes involved in telomere maintenance.
-The successful candidate will have the opportunity to acquire experience in mammalian cell culture, in vitro biochemical reconstitution/assays, biophysical analyses, cutting-edge structural biology (with a focus on cryo-EM and X-ray crystallography) and genome editing in mammalian cells.
-The work will contribute to our understanding of how telomeres are maintained and the molecular basis of telomere dysfunction in human patients.
-Ultimately, it will aid telomere-based drug design against cancer and aging.
+This PhD project will focus on biochemical, structural and functional analyses of large protein-nucleic acid complexes involved in telomere maintenance in the well-studied model organism Saccharomyces cerevisiae.
+The successful candidate will have the opportunity to acquire experience in yeast culture, biochemical reconstitution and purification from yeast, in vitro biochemical assays, biophysical analyses, cutting-edge structural biology (with a focus on cryo-EM and X-ray crystallography) and yeast genetics.
+Together with the previous work on the ciliate and human systems, the work will provide important insight into the divergent evolution of telomerase and telomeres.
 The LMB has world-class facilities and provides a great working environment.
 Enquiries to discuss details of the project are highly encouraged.